zetkin/app.zetkin.org/README.md

 For your reference, there's a [guide to developing inside a container](https://code.visualstudio.com/docs/devcontainers/containers) on the VSCode website.

-JetBrains IDE also supports dev containers but this has not yet been tested!
+JetBrains IDE also supports dev containers but this has not yet been tested.

 ### Debugging